Mousetrap Vehicle Competition

 Individual Lab Report

 - Include spreadsheet with every team's results.
-Describe the results and talk about other designs in the class.
+Describe the results and talk about other designs in the class and how you could improve your design

-Extra credit will be awarded to the winner of the competition as described in the EG1003 Grading Policy.
+Extra credit will be awarded to the winner of the competition as described in the EG1004 Grading Policy.
 Make sure to get the sketch of the design signed by the TA.
-Get a photo of the design and attach it to the lab report.
+Get at least one photo of the design and include it to the lab report.